Correlated metals and unconventional superconductivity in rhombohedral trilayer graphene: A renormalization group analysis: Band structure and hot-spot model

 \subsection{Nesting Structures of the Fermi surface}

 The Fermi surface nesting structure crucially affects the type of leading instability.
-Here we investigate three representative nesting structures of the Fermi surface at the vHS in the valence band of the RTG system, which correspond to $u_d\approx 26,30,\SI{34}{\meV}$ respectively.
-Since the contribution to low energy physics is dominated by electrons near the vHSs, the nesting we considered here only concerns the Fermi surfaces very close to the vHSs, where linearized dispersion is a good approximation for ordinary vHSs.
+Here we investigate three representative nesting structures of the Fermi surface at the VHS in the valence band of the RTG system, which correspond to $u_d\approx 26,30,\SI{34}{\meV}$ respectively.
+Since the contribution to low energy physics is dominated by electrons near the VHSs, the nesting we considered here only concerns the Fermi surfaces very close to the VHSs, where linearized dispersion is a good approximation for ordinary VHSs.

 As shown in \figref{fig:fsandnesting} (e), the generic Fermi surface within the experimental parameter regime can be represented by $u_d\approx \SI{30}{\meV}$, which contains six hot-spots per valley.
-The hot-spots in opposite valleys are related by time reversal symmetry.
+The hot-spots in opposite valleys are related by time-reversal symmetry.
 The generic case does not have any nesting, therefore, the only diverging channel is the Cooper pairing channel.

 There are two special cases, when $u_d\approx \SI{26}{\meV}$, \figref{fig:fsandnesting} (d) (g) shows Fermi surfaces around hot-spots 1, 6 and other symmetry related pairs overlap with each other, this causes additional diverging susceptibility in the particle-particle channel with momentum transfer that connects $K1,K6$ or $K1,K'6$.
-The effect of this particular nesting is different from the Cooper pairing, since the momentum transfer does not go through the $\Gamma$ point, and it will enhance the superconductivity with less symmetry.
-We will show in some parameter regime of the fermion interactions, the infrared phases would be $p$-wave pairing and $d$-wave pairing.
+The effect of this particular nesting is different from the Cooper pairing since this type of particle-particle nesting connects more pairs of VHSs, therefore, it opens the possibility to have superconductivity with less symmetry.
+We will show in some parameter regimes of the fermion interactions, that the infrared phases would be $p$-wave pairing and $d$-wave pairing.

 Additionally, \figref{fig:fsandnesting}(f) (i) shows the six hot-spots are related by an emergent $C_6$ rotation symmetry when $u_d\approx \SI{34}{\meV}$, the Fermi surface around 1, 6 in $K$ valley and other symmetry related pairs share the common edge, which causes diverging susceptibility in the particle-hole channel and favors charge ordering.
-Indeed, in some parameter regime, the IR phase appears to be the spin-singlet inter-valley coherent state (IVC), which microscopically corresponds to a charge density wave.
+Indeed, in some parameter regimes, the IR phase appears to be the spin-singlet intervalley coherent state (IVC), which microscopically corresponds to a charge density wave.